 Many expats choose to travel to Mexico for vacations.
-According to some reports, there are approximately one million Americans live in Mexico.
-Some of them are working.
-Others are retiring to Mexico to enjoy their retirement years.
+According to some reports, there are approximately one million Americans that live in Mexico.
+Some of them are working, while others are retiring in Mexico to enjoy their retirement years.
 Nowadays, Mexico has become a new popular choice for expat retirees.
-Choosing to retire abroad is a daunting and exciting decision and there are many reasons why Mexico is an excellent choice.
+Choosing to retire abroad is a daunting and exciting decision, and there are many reasons why Mexico is an excellent choice.

 Mexico is a Spanish speaking country that contains many cultures and diverse regions.
 Mexico relies heavily on tourism, manufacturing and mining for its revenues.
-The reason why many retirees choose to move to Mexico is because of its wonderful weather, lower overall cost of living, culture and a more relaxed lifestyle.
+The reason why many retirees choose to move to Mexico is because of its wonderful weather, lower overall cost of living, culture and more relaxed lifestyle.
 Some of the most popular destinations for expat retirees are: Lake Chapala, Puerto Vallarta, San Miguel de Allende & Cancun.
-They all have beautiful architecture, affordable cost of living, best weather, and supportive community provides all manner of support to expat retirees – local golf courses and yoga classes.
+They all have beautiful architecture, affordable costs of living, warm weather, and a community that can provide all manner of support to expat retirees.

 Healthcare in Mexico

-Many medical facilities in Mexico are quite good, which is another important part of consideration for expat retirees before a move.
-Most of the doctors and dentist in Mexico received training in the U.S. Every medium and large city in Mexico has at least one high end private hospital.
-The medical costs in Mexico is generally half or less what you might need to pay in the U.S. The same for prescription drugs.
+Many medical facilities in Mexico are quite good, which is another important point of consideration for expat retirees before a move.
+Most of the doctors and dentists in Mexico received training in the U.S. Every medium and large city in Mexico has at least one high-end private hospital.
+The medical costs in Mexico are generally half or less what you might need to pay in the U.S. The same goes for prescription drugs.
 However, expats will most likely want to obtain medical care in the U.S. for any serious medical conditions.

 Housing in Mexico